LearningLocker/v1-to-v2-migrator/readme.md

 ### HT2 Process
 So our process starts at the point where we want to actually start migrating someone's data.
 Listed the process below.
 1. Do they have a V2 instance already?
-If yes, then James and I need to analyse it further.
+If yes, then James and Ryan need to analyse it further.
 Otherwise continue.
 1. James does step 1-3 in [Migratr Process](#migratr-process).
-1. I do steps 4-6 in [Migratr Process](#migratr-process)
+1. Ryan do steps 4-6 in [Migratr Process](#migratr-process)
 1. James does step 7 in [Migratr Process](#migratr-process).
 1. Client needs to be notified that they can now switch their endpoint.
 Once switched we continue.
-1. I repeat steps 4-6 for [Migratr Process](#migratr-process).
+1. Ryan repeat steps 4-6 for [Migratr Process](#migratr-process).
 1. James repeats step 7 for [Migratr Process](#migratr-process).
 1. Client needs to be notified that they have been migrated.